 Views

-Logistics activity slows as occupiers maintain caution
+Logistics activity slows in 2024 as occupiers delay decisions

-Global Real Estate Perspective November 2024
+Global Real Estate Perspective February 2025

 This article is part of JLL’s Global Real Estate Perspective

-Global Real Estate Perspective November 2024
+Global Real Estate Perspective February 2025

 This page is part of JLL’s quarterly Global Real Estate Perspective.
 Follow one of the links below to find out more about global real estate market trends and outlook by sector.